evolgeniusteam/evolview_update_NAR_2016/showcases/showcase_3/README.md

+## *Read me*

+### the original figure

-The original figure is from figure 3 of the paper named "Human anelloviruses: an update of molecular, epidemiological and clinical aspects".
+... is the figure 3 of paper "Human anelloviruses: an update of molecular, epidemiological and clinical aspects" published in *Archives of Virology* by Spandole *et al*.

+### the tree and datasets
-We thank Doctor Sonia Spandole for supplying the tree and annotation files.
-The evolview_output_showcases_3 was ultimately generated by evolview.
+Dr. Sonia Spandole provided the tree and annotation datasets.

+### the output
+The tree and datasets were then uploaded to evolview for visualization.
+See pdf file 'evolview_output_showcases_3.pdf' for the visualization result.